HL7/rtq-ig/input/pagecontent/question.md

-# Regulatory Questions (Questionnaire)

 The Regulatory Questionnaire profile defines a structured, machine-readable format for regulatory questions issued by a health authority (e.g., EMA, FDA) to a marketing authorization holder (MAH) during the review of a regulatory submission such as a Type II Variation, NDA, or MAA.

 This resource enables automated routing, tracking, and response management while preserving rich formatting, organizational context, and traceability to the Common Technical Document (CTD) structure.

 ---

-## Purpose & Business Value
+### Purpose & Business Value

 - **Standardized Communication**: Eliminates ambiguity in question format across agencies and sponsors
-- **Automated Workflow**: Enables integration with eCTD systems, RIM, and document management platforms
+- **Automated Workflow**: Enables integration with structured authoring systems, regulatory information management systems, document management platforms, atuomation, and AI agents
-- **Audit Trail**: Full traceability of sender, recipient, deadlines, and CTD section linkage
+- **Audit Trail**: Full traceability of sender, recipient, deadlines, and coded categorization of each question
-- **Rich Text Support**: Preserves bolding, hyperlinks, tables, and formatting from regulator tools
+- **Rich Text Support**: Preserves bold, hyperlinks, tables, images, and formatting from standard structured authoring tools
 - **Global Interoperability**: Aligns with ICH, HL7 FHIR, and IDMP standards

 ---

-## Key Elements of a Regulatory Question
+### Key Elements of a Regulatory Question

 <table border="1" style="border-collapse: collapse; width: 100%; border-color: #ddd;">
   <thead style="background-color: #f5f5f5;">